Anal vein thrombosis recurs repeatedly

 Due to harsh cleaning, aggressive care, or friction. |

-Weak connective tissue and venous vascular structures can cause affected individuals to develop thromboses more frequently.
+Weak connective tissue and venous vessel structures can cause affected individuals to develop thromboses more frequently.

 - prolonged sitting